Dr. Budwig’s Diet & Protocol (3)

 To requote from above: "How then do we get sick?
 Because we take in too many of these "electron thieves" or in other words, because we eat foods and poisons which block cell respiration.
 Known electron thieves are for example margarine, animal fat, butter, nitrate, radiation and zytostatics (chemotherapy).
 They all prevent the uptake of electrons.”

 In other words, respiratory poisons are those chemicals and foods that interfere with the respiration of cells.
 These are hydrogenated fats, many animal fats, etc. which are deposited in the cell membranes and other places where they harm the proper fatty make-up of the cell membrane and therefore interfere with the oxygen transfer; certain chemicals in food and non-food substances also interfere with proper cell respiration such as preservatives (nitrite in meat, antrachinon, benzoic acid etc.).
-Dr. Otto Warburg proved that cells become cancerous when they are oxygen-starved below a certain threshold.
-Dr. Budwig with her Oil-Protein Diet aims to improve the cell respiration or restore the ability of cells taking in oxygen, and of the blood to accept and transport oxygen to the cells.
-This is critically important for health and fighting cancer and central to the healing processes that need to take place.

 To repeat: "Respiratory poisons" counter the cellular respiration which the Budwig Protocol aims to improve. (credits in addition to Wilhelm H.: Healing Cancer Naturally)